JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 We concluded the last post with the construction of a choropleth map using R's most famous graphing library, ggplot2, in conjunction with some additional packages from the Urban Institute.
 It was a demonstration that, with just a few lines of code, we can create compelling visualizations from our data.

-In this post, we'll take data visualization to the next level, as we explore some of my favorite R and Python packages that provide interactivity (i.e., the user can directly manipulate the visualizations).
+In this post, we'll take data visualization to the next level, as we investigate some of my favorite R and Python packages that provide interactivity (i.e., the user can directly manipulate the visualizations).

 We'll consider three libraries from R (plotly, Highcharter, dygraphs) and three from Python (Pygal, bokeh, Altair) and, for each, we'll do the following: